What Does Collision Insurance Cover?

 Collision insurance document

 In 2022 there were 1,931 Canadian car collision fatalities - which is the highest number in the last decade.
 With incidents like this on the rise, it's essential to understand what collision insurance is and if you're covered.
+Have you ever wondered if you need collision insurance?
+Or perhaps you're deciphering what the difference between comprehensive and collision coverage is?

 That's alright, we know that insurance coverage and claims get complicated.
 We'll tell you the specifics of collision insurance, discuss when it’s necessary, and explain how it differs from comprehensive coverage.